Binaal Billa Policies and Procedures

 Collection of Information in Emergencies

-In emergency situations, it may be necessary to obtain relevant information from your relatives, friends, or other support persons to ensure your safety and wellbeing.
+In emergency situations, it may be necessary to collect or confirm limited relevant information from relatives, friends, or other support persons where this is required to address an immediate risk to a client’s safety, health, or wellbeing.

 Third-Party Consent